2004 British motorcycle Grand Prix

 The 2004 British motorcycle Grand Prix was the ninth round of the 2004 MotoGP Championship.
 It took place on the weekend of 23–25 July 2004 at the Donington Park circuit.

+For the first time in MotoGP class era history the MotoGP class race started at unusual 15:30 local time slot rather than usual 13:00 local time slot to avoid direct clash with Formula One 2004 German Grand Prix that held on the same date.